Brazil country brief

 Australian economic engagement with Brazil has grown steadily since the mid-1990s, most notably in the mining, agribusiness and services sectors.
 Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$1.628 billion in 2012.
 Merchandise trade comprised exports of A$990 million to Brazil and imports of A$638 million from Brazil.
 Major exports to Brazil included coal, crude petroleum, iron and steel.
 Major imports from Brazil included civil engineering equipment and parts, medicaments, coffee and fruit juices.

 Australian investment in Brazil was A$14.34 billion in 2012.
+There are currently 100 Australian companies with a presence in Brazil, 25 of which are ASX200 listed.
 Major Australian companies with a presence in Brazil include BHP Billiton, Macquarie, Pacific Hydro, Rio Tinto and Orica.
 Brazilian companies with investments in Australia include JB Swift, Vale, WEG and Natura Cosmeticos.

 Export and investment opportunities